codeispoetry/wp-codespace/README.md

 - run `npm run compile:css` to compile _styles.css_

 ### Demo content
 This repo fills WordPress with demo content from the [WordPress Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test).
-In your fork, you can place a *.xml-file and import this data on the command line.
-See _.devcontainer/postCreateCommand.sh_ under the section _"Demo content for WordPress"_ for more details.
+In your fork, you can place an *.xml-file and import this data via the WP CLI.
+See _.devcontainer/postCreateCommand.sh_ and search for _"Demo content for WordPress"_ for more details.

 ### Debugging
-[Xdebug](https://xdebug.org/) is installed and [configured vor VS Code](https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug).
+[Xdebug](https://xdebug.org/) is installed and [configured for VS Code](https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug).
 See _.vscode/launch.json_ for details.
 - set an arbitrary breakpoint in _wordpress/wp-content/plugins/wp-codespace/wp-codespace.php_
-- starting debugging with _Listen for Xdebug in WordPress_.
+- start debugging with _Listen for Xdebug in WordPress_.
 The footer-line in VS Code will turn orange
 - head your browser to the admin-panel
 - see debugging information in VS Code